le0daniel/typescript-schema/README.md

 This can help creating tight contracts in rest APIs for your input and output, without the need and complexity of using GraphQL or similar.

-This library is heavily inspired by GraphQL and Zod.
-It first parses, then validates and transforms it.

 ## Installation

 ```composer require le0daniel/typescript-schema```